Cunane leads No. 9 Wolfpack women to 90-56 rout of Irish

 SOUTH BEND, Ind.
+(AP) — North Carolina State rebounded from its first loss of the season with a performance that left Notre Dame’s Hall of Fame coach in tears.

-(AP) — Elissa Cunane recorded her ninth double-double of the season as hot-shooting No. 9 North Carolina State beat beleaguered Notre Dame 90-56 on Sunday.
+Elissa Cunane scored 22 points and had 10 rebounds for her ninth double-double of the season, and No. 9 North Carolina State trounced Notre Dame 90-56 on Sunday.

+“Our plan was to come in here at the jump and play with a lot of energy,” said the 6-foot-5 Cunane, who recorded her ninth double-double of the season while playing just 25 minutes for the Wolfpack (15-1, 4-1 Atlantic Coast Conference).
+“I’m playing hard right now and my teammates are feeding me the ball and I’m able to get rebounds.”

+“We’ve been pretty consistent with our defense and our rebounding,” Moore said.
+“If you do those things, it will limit bad streaks because you can’t always shoot it well.”

+The Wolfpack outrebounded the Fighting Irish 44-31 and also limited the Irish to 34% shooting (23 of 68).

-Katlyn Gilbert scored a career-high 25 points for the Fighting Irish (6-11, 1-4), who suffered their fifth straight home loss and seventh of the season at Purcell Pavilion, both low marks for Hall of Fame coach Muffet McGraw in her 33 seasons.
-Destinee Walker had 11 points for Notre Dame, which shot 34% (23 of 68).
+Katlyn Gilbert scored a career-high 25 points and Destinee Walker had 11 for Notre Dame (6-11, 1-4), which suffered its fifth straight home loss and seventh of the season at Purcell Pavilion, both low marks in Muffet McGraw’s 33 seasons on the Irish bench.

+“I’ve got to do better,” an emotional McGraw said.
+“I feel like I can fix it but I didn’t.
+I’m going to keep trying, I’m going to find an answer and I’m going to fix it.”

+N.C.
+State coach Wes Moore felt for his colleague, who has won two national titles at Notre Dame.
+The Irish played in last year’s NCAA title game but lost on a last-second shot by Baylor.

+“I’ve got great respect for Notre Dame,” Moore said.
+“I know right now they are short-handed.
+But they have some good young talent, a top recruiting class coming and you’ve got Muffet sitting on the bench.”

-The Wolfpack, who lost 66-60 at rival North Carolina last Thursday, took the lead for good at 11-9 on Crutchfield’s 3-pointer with 6:16 to play in the first quarter.
+The Wolfpack took the lead for good at 11-9 on Crutchfield’s 3-pointer with 6:16 to play in the first quarter.
 They finished the quarter up 22-15 thanks to 57% shooting (8 of 14) as Cunane had six points and five rebounds.
 Gilbert had 10 points on 5-of-9 shooting while the rest of the Irish went 2 of 12.

 Gilbert added five points in the second quarter, but her last basket at 4:30 was Notre Dame’s last of the half.
 N.C.
 State took a 39-25 lead to the locker room by hitting 8 of 12 shots with Cunane ending the half with 10 points and six rebounds.

 The Wolfpack then had a 16-1 run to start the second half.
-Cunane hit a 3-pointer to put NC State up 44-25 when McGraw called a timeout just 1:09 into the third quarter.
+Cunane hit a 3-pointer to put N.C.
+State up 44-25 when McGraw called a timeout just 1:09 into the third quarter.
 Crutchfield’s 3-pointer put the Wolfpack up 55-26 when McGraw called her second timeout with 5:21 to play.

+“N.C.
+State is a great team,” McGraw said.
+“They have all the weapons you need.
+They can go inside, they shoot the ball well.
+That’s why they’re ranked in the top 10.”

 BIG PICTURE

+“It was important that we bounced back from the loss,” Moore said.
+“Elissa didn’t have her best game Thursday night (eight points, 13 rebounds).
+Today she played much better.
+She still has to cut down on the turnovers.
+Notre Dame did a great job when they doubled her, and she turned the ball over.
+We’ve got to get her to slow down a little bit.”

 Notre Dame: The Irish went 3:20 without scoring in the first quarter and then ended the second quarter with no field goals in the final 4:30.
 Top reserve Anaya Peoples, wearing a brace on her right shoulder, left the game and was taken to the locker room 3:06 before halftime.
+Peoples, who was averaging 13.3 points coming into the game, finished with three points on 1-of-5 shooting from the floor and 1-of-4 from the line.

+“She’s just relentless. … She never quits,” said McGraw, who didn’t know the extent of Peoples’ injury.
+“We need the body.”

 UP NEXT